ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/digital-technology/index.md

     (b) Name four software programs or mobile apps you or your family use, and explain how each one helps you.
     (c) Describe what malware is, and explain how to protect your digital devices and the information stored on them.
 5. Do the following:
-    (a) Describe how digital devices are connected to the Internet.
+    (a) Describe how digital devices are connected to the internet.
-    (b) Using an Internet search engine (with your parent's permission), find ideas about how to conduct a troop court of honor or campfire program.
-Print out a copy of the ideas from at least three different websites.
-Share what you found with your counselor, and explain how you used the search engine to find this information.
+    (b) Using an internet search engine (with your parent or guardian's permission), find ideas from at least three different websites about how to conduct a troop court of honor or campfire program.
+Present the ideas to your counselor, and explain how you used a search engine to find this information.
     (c) Use a Web browser to connect to an HTTPS (secure) website (with your parent's permission).
 Explain to your counselor how to tell whether the site’s security certificate can be trusted, and what it means to use this kind of connection.
 6. Do THREE of the following.
 For each project you complete, copy the files to a backup device and share the finished projects with your counselor.
     (a) Using a spreadsheet or database program, develop a food budget for a patrol weekend campout OR create a troop roster that includes the name, rank, patrol, and telephone number of each Scout.
 Show your counselor that you can sort the roster by each of the following categories: rank, patrol, and alphabetically by name.